openshift/enhancements/enhancements/installer/credentials-management-outside-openshift-cluster.md

 ### Test Plan

 We plan to have a e2e test that will externally set up a credentials management infrastructure and then kickstart install in a *manual* mode.

 ### Graduation Criteria

+#### Dev Preview -> Tech Preview

+- Ability to utilize the enhancement end to end
+- End user documentation, relative API stability
+- Sufficient test coverage
+- Gather feedback from users rather than just developers
+- Enumerate service level indicators (SLIs), expose SLIs as metrics
+- Write symptoms-based alerts for the component(s)

+#### Tech Preview -> GA

+- More testing (upgrade, downgrade, scale)
+- Sufficient time for feedback
+- Available by default
+- Backhaul SLI telemetry
+- Document SLOs for the component
+- Conduct load testing

+**For non-optional features moving to GA, the graduation criteria must include end to end tests.**

+#### Removing a deprecated feature

+- Announce deprecation and support policy of the existing feature
+- Deprecate the feature

 ### Upgrade / Downgrade Strategy